Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 ---

+## Authenticating when using security rules

+If your data source has defined specific permissions with security rules, additional steps must be taken to sign the requests:

+1. Ensure the `auth_token` being used is an **App Token** created via Fliplet Studio.
+2. Ensure the app for the created app token has access to the Data Source.
+3. Add the `Fliplet Agent/REST-1.0` header to all requests.

+---

 ## Access roles

 Data sources requires ​roles​ to be accessed to.
 Roles can have multiple permissions: **create, read, update, delete, query**.
 We call them ​`crudq​`.
 Once you create a data source, your user automatically gets all these permissions assigned to it, since you own the data source.